JurijsGrigorjevs/The_Tech_Academy_Special_C-Sharp_Projects/README.md

 - [License](#license)

 ## **Scope of Functionalities**
-The project serves as a basic example of a static web page.
+The project serves as a basic example of a C-Sharp.
 It includes the following functionalities:
-- Responsive layout design
-- Stylish CSS elements
-- Proper HTML structure
+- C-Sharp

 ## **Examples of Use**
-It demonstrates how to create a simple web page with basic styling and responsive design.
+It demonstrates how to create a simple C-Sharp project.

 ## **Project Status**
 The project is complete and serves as a demonstration of skills acquired during the course.
 No further development is planned at this time.